PLANNING: Impact Development Plan Areas

 TIDA: Treasure Island Development Authority

 This chapter includes capital projects from departments, agencies, and programs whose primary objectives are to improve San Francisco’s wide-ranging economic base and plan for its future growth.
-The projects for this service area are estimated to create over 24,000 jobs over the next 10 years.

 Port of San Francisco